 - There are 165,00 brain injuries sustained in Canada every year.

 - Every 3 minutes someone in Canada sustains a brain injury.

-- Every day there are 60 new cases of brain injury in British Columbia.
+- Every day there are 60 new cases of brain injuries in B.C.

 The incidence of brain injury is reaching epidemic proportions.
 Yet funding, resources, awareness, and research are not keeping pace with these rates.